spacetelescope/STScI-STIPS/docs/installation.rst

 .. note::
-    The URL we provide in this section and the suggested pandeia reference data directory name are specifically for using STIPS with WFIRST.
-If you would like to use STIPS with JWST, you need to download the regular pandeia reference data (and if you want to be able to use both, you download both and either copy the 'wfirst' directory into the regular reference data, or the 'jwst' directory into the WFIRST reference data).
+    The URL we provide in this section and the suggested pandeia reference data directory name are specifically for using STIPS with Roman.
+If you would like to use STIPS with JWST, you need to download the regular pandeia reference data (and if you want to be able to use both, you download both and either copy the 'wfirst' directory into the regular reference data, or the 'jwst' directory into the Roman reference data).

+    **Important** The name "Nancy Grace Roman Space Telescope" (Roman) has been chosen for what was previously the Wide Field Infrared Survey Telescope (WFIRST), and the tools provided for interacting with Roman are in the process of being updated accordingly.
+As such, the above directions *will* become out of date and the Roman directory will be renamed.

 Testing Installation
 *********************